Biden tells world leaders the US is ‘back in the game’

 Mr Biden spoke with four European leaders on Tuesday, including Taoiseach Micheál Martin.

-British prime minister Boris Johnson was the first to speak to the former vice-president, while the German and French leaders also spoke to Mr Biden by phone.
+British prime minister Boris Johnson was the first to speak to the former vice-president, while the German chancellor Angela Merkel and French president Emmanuel Macron also spoke to Mr Biden by phone.
 The former vice-president discussed Northern Ireland and the Belfast Agreement with Mr Johnson, the Biden transition team said in a statement.

 Speaking in Delaware, Mr Biden said: “I’m letting them know that America’s back.
 We’re going to be back in the game.
-It’s not going to be America alone,” he said, as he took questions from reporters for the first time since he won the electoral college vote on Saturday.
+It’s not going to be America alone.”
+He was taking questions from reporters for the first time since he won the electoral college vote on Saturday.

 Asked for his view on President Donald Trump’s refusal to accept the result of the election, he said: “I just think it’s an embarrassment, quite frankly.
 I think it will not help the president’s legacy.